 Piktochart has hundreds of templates to choose from though this does not prevent you from creating your own from scratch.
 New templates are added weekly.
 Infographic objects at your disposal include maps, charts, photos, and icons.
 Import your data to Piktochart from Microsoft Excel, Google Spreadsheet, or SurveyMonkey.
 The completed infographic can be embedded on a website or downloaded and shared in PDF, PNG, or JPEG format.

-Canva is a popular online design tool that has a vast inventory of templates.
+Canva is a popular online design tool and a free infographic maker that has a vast inventory of templates.
 Canva has a user-friendly interface and is relatively easy to use even for persons without a tech or design background.
 Infographic elements such as icons, maps, and images, can be dragged and dropped into position.
 Leverage your creativity by customizing the infographic using the hundreds of thousands of available images and numerous layout options.

-If you are looking to build an interactive infographic that features significant amounts of animation, Visme should be up there among your most preferred alternatives.
+If you are looking to build an interactive infographic that features significant amounts of animation, Visme should be up there among your most preferred free animation software.
 Visme’s intuitive built-in animations can be activated when readers open a link to the graphic or scroll down the web page.
 You can lock the infographic with a password if you only want a limited audience to view it.
-This can come in handy when working on the infographic as a team and only want to share it publicly when the final copy is agreed upon.
+This can come in handy when working on the infographic as a team and only wanting to share it publicly when the final copy is agreed upon.

 Easelly features a simple design layout and a range of infographic elements such as shapes, charts, and backgrounds.
 The free templates number in their thousands which is significantly higher than those available on many other infographic tools.
 As the name implies, Easelly is easy to use.
 It’s ideal for students, educators, and business executives who intend to convey a concept, plan, or product.
 The final infographic can be downloaded in PDF or image format.

 Infographics have become a powerful tool for analyzing large data sets and explaining information.
 In times past, creating an infographic was the preserve of a select few due to the high cost of software (such as Adobe Photoshop) and the complexity of the design process.
-With numerous low-cost (or free) and easy to use online tools now available, Lunacy editor for example, it doesn’t take as much time and effort to come up with a quality infographic.
+With numerous low-cost (or free) and easy-to-use online tools now available, Lunacy, for example, doesn’t take as much time and effort to come up with a quality infographic.

-Infographic tools are often packed with plenty of templates but that should not prevent you from mixing different infographic elements in order to create a unique design.
+Infographic tools are often packed with plenty of templates but that should not prevent you from mixing different infographic elements to create a unique design.